undergroundwires/ez-consent/README.md

 *[top↑](#ez-consent)*

-## Package contents
+## Distributed files

-The deployed packages includes a `dist/` folder that adds polyfills to the files and distributes them as:
+The repository and deployed packages includes a [`dist/`](./dist) folder that adds polyfills to the files and distributes them as:

 - minified (`.min.js`, `.min.css`) files for production usage
 - non-minified (`.js`, `.css`) files for debugging